olgashilets/equity-risk-analytics-belarus/README.md

 ## Data and limitations

-This project is a portfolio case study and is not an investment recommendation.
-The sample is short, the market is illiquid, and model results should be interpreted as indicative.
+This project is a case study and is not an investment recommendation.
 See [`docs/limitations.md`](docs/limitations.md) for details.